 “This is my favorite room in the house,” Jenn replied.

 “I can see why,” I said.
-“Lyssa said that you’ve lived here your whole life.”
+“Lyssa told me that you’ve lived here your whole life.”

 “I have, yes,” she replied.
-“I moved out for college in Boston, where I met my husband, Mike, and after we had our second child we moved in with mom.
+“I moved out for college in Boston, where I met my husband, Mike, and then after we had our second child we moved in with mom.
 It was supposed to be temporary, until we could find our own place in town.
-But we all liked it so much, having mom with us, and the neighborhood, that we built the addition and stayed put.
+But we all liked having mom with us, and the neighborhood is amazing so we built the addition and stayed put.
 How long have you guys been in town?”

 “Just about two years now.
-It was an adjustment to leave the city, but it grew on me.
-I like it now.
-Your neighborhood is so fun, Lyssa told me about the progressive dinner, and I know you all have a block party in the summer too.”
+Your neighborhood is so fun, Lyssa told me about the progressive dinner, and you guys have a block party in the summer too, right?”

-“Yeah, there’s always something going on.
-You have to book the sitters out way in advance.
+“Yeah, it seems like there is always something going on.
+I haver to be sure to book sitters out way in advance.
 We have a fun game night too,” she said.

-This triggered a memory/thought.
 “You don’t know Nick Sayre, do you?”
-I asked, thinking of the realtor with the ouija board obsession.
+I asked, referring to the realtor with the ouija board obsession.

 “I do!
-His wife, Maeve, is one of my best friends,” she said.
+His wife, Maeve, is one of my oldest friends,” she said.

-“No, definitely not, but then, I can’t imagine a ouija board ever being a good idea.”
+“Totally,” I agreed.
+“Though I can’t imagine a Ouija board ever being a good idea.”

-“Agreed,” she agreed.
-“Here, let’s go sit in the family room.”
+“Agreed,” she agreed, then, “Let’s go sit in the family room.”

-Jenn lead the way into the gorgeous window filled room.
+Jenn lead the way down two steps into the gorgeous window filled part of the room.
 We sat on the most elegant sectional sofa I’ve ever seen.
 It was lime green.
 Really.
 And it smelled nice.
-Not like some cloying air freshener, but just, like fresh.
-Clean.
+Not cloying like air freshener, just clean.
 The throw pillows were like overstuffed clouds in navy and white.
-The view to the kitchen was warm and inviting.

-Jenn tucked her legs underneath her as she nestled into the couch corner and I did the same at the opposite end.
-Above us, a massive lantern chandelier, hung from the peaked ceiling, softly lit the room around us.
+Jenn tucked her legs beneath herself as she nestled into the couch corner and I did the same at the opposite end.
+Above us, a massive lantern chandelier hung from the peaked ceiling.
+It softly lit the room around us.

-“I’ll say it again,” I said, eyeing the cheese platter set before us on the glass coffee table.
-“I never want to leave.”
+“I’ll say it again,” I said, eyeing a cheese platter set before us on the glass coffee table, “I never want to leave.”

-Jenn dipped a pita chip in spinach and artichoke dip.
+Jenn loaded a pita chip with spinach and artichoke dip.
 I knew that my entire body would be puffy the next morning from all of the sodium, but I followed suit.

 Wine almost shot out my nose as I stifled a laugh and took a sip at the same time.
 I liked this woman.

-“No,” I said, and paused, realizing my faux pas.
-From the little bit I’d heard about her past, I knew that she was no stranger to fear.
+“No,” I said, realizing my faux pas.
+From the little bit I’d heard about her past, I knew she was no stranger to true fear.

-“Well, that’s why you are drawn to it.
-You are able to romanticize it.
-Trust me, once you experience it.
-Fear – real fear – is devoid of allure and mystery.
-It’s the opposite of that.
-It is all circular thinking, and what ifs,” she paused, taking a bite of a baby carrot.
-“And repulsion.”
-She concluded.
+“Well, that’s why you’re drawn to it.
+But trust me, once you experience fear, real fear, it loses its allure.
+The fallout is too devastating, it’s all circular thinking, and what ifs,” she paused, taking a bite of a baby carrot, “and rage,” she concluded.

-“I can’t tell you how much I appreciate this,” I said.
-“I sort of wish I was just here to chat about kids and clothes and the gossip.”
+“I can’t tell you how much I appreciate this,” I replied.
+“I sort of wish I was here to chat about clothes and gossip instead.”

 “Next time!”
 She said with a laugh.

-“Ok, well, start it off.
-Where does your ghost story begin?”
+“Ok, so how did your ghost story begin?”

-“Well, actually, I need to go back a bit before I can tell you about the ghost.
-Because, without what happened before that, I don’t think there ever would have been a ghost.”
+“Well, I actually need to give you a little history before I can tell you about the ghost.
+Without what happened before, I don’t think there ever would have been a ghost.”

-“Ok,” I said, stuffing a slice of Brie into my mouth.
+“Great,” I said, stuffing a slice of Brie into my mouth.
 I was in that pregnancy sweet spot where flavors just burst and happiness hormones shushed the voice whispering “post pregnancy weight.”
-I was ready to just let her tell her story while I dug into the cheese platter.

-“My God,” I said, glancing through the kitchen to the front door.
+“Oh my God,” I breathed, glancing through the kitchen to the front door.

 “Holy fuck,” I said.

-“He was a lunatic He would get very quiet, almost whispering, and then shout the rest of a sentence.
-He was bat shit crazy.”
+“He was an absolute lunatic.
+He would get very quiet, like whispering about the angel and then out of nowhere he would shout the rest of a sentence.”

 “I was panic stricken about my mother, of course.
 But my brother was only nine.
-He was sobbing and I could tell through his tape that he was saying ‘mommy’ over and over.”
+He was sobbing and even through the duct tape I could tell that he was saying ‘mommy’ over and over.”

 “It was awful.
-The man stopped talking after a while and was pacing behind my mother.
-He was quoting scripture and holding the knife in front of him with both hands like a caroller holding a candle.
+The man stopped talking after a while and began pacing behind my mother.
+He was quoting scripture and holding the knife in front of him with both hands like a caroller with a candle.
 We could all sense that he was getting ready to kill us.
-Something came over me.
-It was like it shoved the panicked part of me into a closet in my mind and the calm took over.
+Something came over me, it shoved the panic into a closet in my mind and calm just took over.

-“The man hadn’t closed the front curtains, I had been hoping the whole time that someone would see what was happening from the road.
+“The man hadn’t closed the front curtains, I had been hoping the whole time that someone would see what was happening from the road, but only a couple cars had driven by.
 I could tell he was almost done psyching himself up.
-So I started screaming as best I could through the tape ‘me first! me first!’ over and over.
+So I started screaming as best I could through the tape ‘Me first!
+Me first!’ over and over.
 He was at my side in a second.
-He smelled like moldy laundry and peppermint gum, “she shudders.
-“He ripped the tape off my mouth and whispered for me to repeat myself.
+He smelled like moldy laundry and peppermint gum,” Jenn shuddered, “He ripped the tape off my mouth and whispered in my ear for me to repeat myself.

 “‘Me first,’ I said again after catching my breath, ‘I want Delilah to bring me to heaven first.’
-My mom, of course screamed, ‘No!’
-Through her tape, but I figured that I could buy us some time if I acted like I believed him.
-My dad usually got home from work around five-thirty, I didn’t know what time it was but it was getting close.”
+My mom screamed, ‘No!’
+But I figured that I might be able to buy us some time if I acted like I believed him.
+My dad usually got home from work around five o’clock, I didn’t know what time it was but I knew it had to be getting close.”

 “What in the fuck?”
 I said.
 What in the fuck.
 I thought again.

 “As I was trying to decide what I should say, he walked over to my mother and slapped her across the back of her head, hard.
-She was getting hysterical.
-And my brother was just sobbing and shaking his head back and forth.
-I tried to calm him down, but the man screamed ‘choose!’
+She was absolutely hysterical.
+He taped her mouth shut.
+My brother was just sobbing and shaking his head back and forth.
+I tried to calm him down, but the man screamed ‘Choose!’

 “So I did.
 ‘Drowning,’ I told him.
 I figured I’d have the best shot.
 I mean, how was he going to manage that?
 He said some more whacked out prayers and then cut off the rest of my duct tape with the knife and dragged me into the kitchen.
 I was looking everywhere for some kind of weapon, but he taped my hands behind my back and then put the stopper in the kitchen sink and began filling it with water.